• About

 Hummus is a Middle Eastern dip made from chickpeas and tahini (a paste made from ground sesame seeds).
 It is a well-known dish in Mediterranean and Middle Eastern cuisine and is also enjoyed in many other parts of the world as a dip or spread.

-This high-protein hummus recipe is a modified version of the traditional chickpea dip in which I use thick yogurt instead of tahini.
-Also, to make it more protein-rich, I use vanilla-flavoured protein powder.
-The taste of vanilla protein powder is off, so I add an extra-virgin olive oil flavoured with garlic and mint that makes this protein-rich hummus so flavourful and yummy that it tastes out of this world; It will hook you after one taste.
+This hummus rich-in protein recipe is a modified version of the traditional chickpea dip in which I use thick yogurt instead of tahini.
+Also, to make it more protein-rich, I use vanilla-flavored protein powder.
+The taste of vanilla protein powder is off, so I add an extra-virgin olive oil flavored with garlic and mint that makes this protein-rich hummus so flavorful and yummy that it tastes out of this world; It will hook you after one taste.

-Making this high-protein hummus at home is satisfying, with no added preservatives and economical.
-So why not try it!!
+Making this high-protein hummus without preservatives at home is so satisfying and economical.
+So why not try!!

-It’s party time all-round.
+It’s party time all around.
 Is it your turn to throw the party?
 If yes, do not worry!
-Check these ideas for your party; super-fast air fryer carrots & potatoes, healthy and crunchy spinach carrot bites, quick, easy and tasty sandwiches, and creamy sweet rolls for dessert.
+Check these ideas for your party; super-fast air fryer carrots & potatoes, healthy and crunchy spinach carrot bites, and quick, easy, and creamy sweet rolls for dessert.

 Reasons to 💖protein hummus

-• High source of protein, calcium, and fibre.
+• High source of protein, calcium, and fiber.

 • Low in calories.

-• Not a thick consistency like store-bought hummus, so easy to use it.
+• It is not a thick consistency like store-bought hummus, so easy to use.

 • Quick and easy recipe.